rhythm16/rpi4-bare-metal/README.md

 * In both the bcm2711 and bcm2835's peripheral datasheet, the bits 5:1 of the `AUX_MU_LCR_REG` register is documented as reserved.
 However `AUX_MU_LCR_REG` must be set to 3 (00b) in order for the miniuart to work properly.
 This is addressed [here](https://elinux.org/BCM2835_datasheet_errata#p14).
 I guess the bcm2711 datasheet has the same problem.
 * The newer firmware also starts the secondary cpus different from what is said in lesson 01, check the [exercise 1-3 solution for RPI4](https://github.com/s-matyukevich/raspberry-pi-os/blob/master/exercises/lesson01/3/szediwy/src/boot.S) for reference.
 * The "functions" in assembly source files do not implement function prologues, be careful not to call functions within a function, otherwise the stack frames would be corrupted.
+* For some info on the GIC-400, see what I wrote [here](https://github.com/s-matyukevich/raspberry-pi-os/issues/237).

 ## Useful Links
 [bcm2711 peripherals datasheet](https://datasheets.raspberrypi.org/bcm2711/bcm2711-peripherals.pdf)